What does 'satellite communications' encompass?

 The electromagnetic spectrum is the main way that those on the ground are able to talk to objects in space, and also the main way that satellites are able to communicate with those on the ground.
 Spectrum management is an international and national effort to regulate the use of the electromagnetic spectrum.

-Due to the international nature of spectrum use, there is an international interest in maintaining conformity between countries.
-The main body that ensures this is the International Telecommunications Union the ITU.
+Due to the international nature of spectrum use, there is an international interest in maintaining uniformity between countries.
+The main body that ensures this consistency is the International Telecommunications Union (otherwise known as the ITU).

 These filings include: